-This report is intended solely for the information and use of the HUD Office of Inspector General, the management of HUD and Ginnie Mae, OMB and Congress and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended for the information and use of the HUD Office of Inspector General, the management of HUD and Ginnie Mae, OMB, and the U.S. Congress, and is not intended to be and should not be used by anyone other than these specified parties.